The Phoenix Newsletter

 Make Your ACAA Fall Meeting Reservations Now!

 Tuesday, September 25, is the cut-off date for discounted hotel reservations for the American Coal Ash Association Fall Meeting.
-Make your hotel reservations here.
+Make your hotel reservations Generic pharmacy medicine list.

 The Fall Meeting will be held October 18-19, 2012, at the Sheraton Kansas City at Crown Center.
-Discounted meeting registration fees are available on the ACAA website until October 15.
+Discounted meeting registration fees are available Dosage of atomoxetine until October 15.

 ACAA committee meetings are held on the first day of ACAA’s two-day meetings.
 All are invited and encouraged to participate in committee meetings.
 ACAA’s Women’s Leadership Forum will gather for lunch on the first day.
 Finally, a welcome reception for all attendees will be held the evening of the first day.